eramudeep/eramudeep/README.md

 ## :sassy_man:  About me
-- :computer: I am a `React Native Eng` at  Binaryveda
+- :computer: I am a `React Native Eng` at  Kotak Mahindra Bank
 - :computer: I am a `PHP` Developer
 - :trophy: `Youtuber` as Well
 - :technologist: I love using Software as a solution for every `Problem`